|

 (click on photos for better detail)

-The Primary School of Hope was opened in 2000 in a two story house in the Wazir Akbar Khan district in central Kabul and served 150 young boys.
+The Hope School in Kabul The Primary School of Hope was opened in 2000 in a two story house in the Wazir Akbar Khan district in central Kabul and served 150 young boys.
 The school was built and funded by The International Foundation of Hope, an American NGO supported by The Ritchie Family, who's heart is never far from Afghanistan.
 Rents escalated wildly in early 2002 and the school moved into tents on land donated by the city.
 Several classrooms were built in 2003, followed by the major construction of a modern school in 2013, Omid High School, with the help of the US Corps of Engineers.
 Today 1,580 boys and girls in Grades 1 to 12 gather and learn at what is considered one of the best schools in Kabul.
 But without the benefits most modern schools take for granted, like a lack of heating to get students through cold Kabul winters, there is much room to grow.

 Afghan Ministry Of Education curriculum – Dari, Pashtu, Math, Holy Koran – is supplemented by classes in English and science for all and computers for students in older grades.
 The faculty numbers 40 teachers, who work under the inspired leadership of Principal Latifa Hashemi.